Offirmo/offirmo-monorepo--2021-legacy/README.md

 for ex. the name of the modules or the apps may not be re-usable.
 Also I don't want my name to be used as an endorsement.

-That's why I'm looking into [CC0](https://creativecommons.org/publicdomain/zero/1.0/).
+That's why I'm looking into [CC0](https://creativecommons.org/publicdomain/zero/1.0/) but not decided yet.

-Not sure yet.